Crystal Cove State Park is both a beach and a wilderness area with many hiking trails.

 Take a break from Orange County's main attractions' excitement to commune with nature and forget the hustle and bustle of civilization.

 Some of the trails are easily handled by young children 6 and up.
 Younger children may need help.
-If the kids complain too much about the hike, remind them about visiting the beach after the hike.
+If the kids complain too much about the hike, remind them about visiting the beach afterward.

-You can start exploring the state park with a hike in the wilderness area.
+You can start exploring the state park by hiking in the wilderness area.

 Tip: The entrance to the wilderness part of the park may be a little confusing.
 Just remember that it is behind the El-Moro Elementary School.